What is the average time in pocket for a quarterback who has spent 150 seconds in the pocket over 50 dropbacks?

 This stat is crucial for understanding the dynamics of a team's passing game.
 It can help evaluate offensive line performance, quarterback decision-making speed, and overall offensive strategy.
 Teams might aim for different average times based on their offensive philosophy and personnel.

-Historical Use of Average Time in Pocket Calculator:
+Historical Use of Average Time in Pocket (TTT) Calculator:

 Average Time in Pocket has become more prominent in recent years with the advent of advanced tracking technologies in football.